-Effective utilisation of an internal audit function will make a significant difference for firms, whether or not they currently have a transition plan.
-For firms who have already designed a Net Zero or transition plan, internal audit can provide strenuous testing for both the design and operational effectiveness of their plan.
+For firms who have already designed a Net Zero or transition plan, Compliance & Risk can provide strenuous testing for both the design and operational effectiveness of their plan.
 Such testing provides firms with recommendations for improvement, alongside the confidence that they can embed their ESG strategy and achieve their ESG targets.
 This will contribute to increasing transparency and credibility of the plans.

-Firms who are yet to design and implement a transition plan would also benefit from the input of an internal audit function.
-Taking TCFD disclosures as a starting point, internal auditors can review the current framework of metrics and targets and provide advice and expertise on what is a new and specialised field to ensure that firms are aware of what is expected from them in the coming years and the steps they will need to take to ensure regulatory compliance.
-Currently, markets can mitigate their own risks regarding climate transition plans and climate-related disclosures.
-Internal audit can help firms take advantage of this opportunity.
+Firms who are yet to design and implement a transition plan may benefit from the input of an external ESG specialist.
+Taking TCFD disclosures as a starting point, an external specialist can review the current framework of metrics and targets and provide advice and expertise on what is a new and specialised field to ensure that firms are aware of what is expected from them in the coming years and the steps they will need to take to ensure regulatory compliance.

-How can Internal Audit support evolving expectations?
+How can Compliance & Risk teams support evolving expectations?

-Internal auditors can also use transition planning guidance and recommendations to assist firms in shaping their own ESG strategies.
-The four pillars of the climate transition plans stipulated by the TPT could be effectively utilised by internal audit when assisting firms in the early stages of deciding on ESG targets and strategies.
+Compliance & Risk teams can also use transition planning guidance and recommendations to assist the firm in shaping its own ESG strategies.
+The four pillars of the climate transition plans stipulated by the TPT could be effectively utilised by Compliance & Risk during the early stages of deciding on ESG targets and strategies.

-Internal audit teams should take a more holistic approach, whereby ESG challenges are viewed as part of a wider issue to be tackled, as opposed to a collection of separate problems to be addressed.
+Compliance & Risk teams should take a more holistic approach, whereby ESG challenges are viewed as part of a wider issue to be tackled, as opposed to a collection of separate problems to be addressed.